What Mistakes Should I Avoid After an Accident?

 If you have been injured or lost property in an accident caused by someone else, you may have grounds to file a personal injury lawsuit—but only within a certain period of time.
-Contact an accident lawyer in Fort Meyers, FL as soon as you can.
+Contact an accident lawyer in Fort Myers, FL as soon as you can.

 Understanding the Statute of Limitations